Why Do I Need A Map?

 Maps provide a solid, visual way to show people your world.

 In the quick glance of a map your readers will have taken in more of your world than you could show them in a full chapter of your novel.
-If you’re not a fully trained copywriter then you’ll find getting your local postman to read the first line of your story almost impossible; even if he does smile and say hello every time you see him in the morning.

 However, it only takes a few seconds for a map of your world to draw attention - there is less commitment for someone to view a piece of artwork than to read a story (even a short one).
 That's why writers have the hardest job out of all of the artists - we have to work harder to get our fans.